-Some advisers warn that such funds are not appropriate for everyone and suggest depth discussions before making an allocation.
+Some advisers warn that such funds are not appropriate for everyone and suggest that those who are interested pursue in- trump other concerns, especially for depth discussions before making an allocation.
 For investors new to alternatives, experts suggest keeping allocations small, creating a diversified portfolio and avoiding "trendy" products.